AsheshChat/Spotify-Style-SQL-project/README.markdown

-# 🎵 Spotify-like Song Search Platform
+# 🎵 Spotify-like Song Search Platform (Intermediate Level)

 A **SQL database schema** simulating a music streaming platform with artists, songs, and play history.
 Includes sample data and queries to demonstrate joins, aggregation, and ranking of top songs.